Fermain/visual-regression-testing/README.md

-# Yoti Visual Regression Testing Suite
+# Visual Regression Testing Suite

 This is a simple, bare bones project to run BackstopJS.